-I had already started a 529 College Savings Plan for my first, and will plan on doing a another one for the second.
+I just had my third son, the reality that I’ll be shipping my kids off to college sooner than later is sinking in.
+I had already started a 529 College Savings Plan for my first and will plan on doing another one for the second and now third.

-Recently, I had a client in a similar boat and inquired about what the difference between a Coverdell Education Savings Account vs. the 529 plan.
+Recently, I had a client in a similar boat and inquired about the difference between a Coverdell Education Savings Account vs the 529 plan.

 ESA’s (formerly known as the Education IRA) had been a popular planning tool for college up until the creation of the 529 plan and I very seldom ever come across them.